cs1302uga/cs1302-c4-alpha/README.rst

 -------------------------------

-Every ``.java`` file that you include as part of your submission for this project must be in valid style as defined in the `CS1302 Code Style Guide <styleguide>`_.
+Every ``.java`` file that you include as part of your submission for this project must be in valid style as defined in the
+`CS1302 Code Style Guide <https://github.com/cs1302uga/cs1302-styleguide/#when-and-how-to-check>`_.
 All of the individual code style guidelines listed in the style guide document are considered for this requirement.

 If ``check1302`` on |server| reports any style violations for your submission, then
 |style_points_each| points will be subtracted from your earned point total **for each